Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - `Sepolia` is one of the main `Ethereum` testnets for developers.
 - [Sepolia Testnet](https://sepolia.etherscan.io/)
 - Adding different networks to `Metamask`.
+- The complex your transaction is, the more gas you have to pay.
 -